-Davion Mitchell’s incredible run for the Baylor Bears has put him on the radar of basketball fans all over the world.
-The Georgia native has helped propel his team to the school’s first-ever national title as the Bears dominated Gonzaga in the 2021 NCAA Championship game.
-Now that he’s potentially on his way to the NBA, the confusion with regards to him being brothers with Utah Jazz star Donovan Mitchell will continue to rise.
+Davion Mitchell's incredible run for the Baylor Bears put him on the radar of basketball fans all over the world.
+The Georgia native helped propel his team to the school's first-ever national title as the Bears dominated Gonzaga in the 2021 NCAA Championship game before getting drafted by the Sacramento Kings.
+Now that he's in the NBA, the confusion with regards to him being brothers with Utah Jazz star Donovan Mitchell will continue to rise.

 Are Donovan Mitchell and Davion Mitchell brothers?

 Just to set the record straight, these two aren't brothers.
 To be fair, we had to google it to be sure, because, why not?
 They have the same initials and last name!

 While they are not brothers–to our disappointment!–they do share a handful of similarities that have the entire basketball world scratching their heads.